-Melisa M. Hypolite has diverse experiences working with learners from ages 5- 65 from a variety of cultural and socioeconomic backgrounds.
-Her education career began as a substitute teacher in South Jersey and evolved into Assistant Director of Admissions at a trade school, and later an adjunct college instructor, resulting in expertise in supporting college, career, and life readiness.
-Driven by a passion for equity in education, Melisa currently serves as a college advisor at an innovative, STEM-focused public charter high school, sits on the board of a local non-profit organization which focuses on student athletes and is the founder and CEO of an educational non-profit based in Baltimore, Maryland.
+Melisa M. Hypolite has diverse experiences working with learners from ages 5 to 65 from a variety of cultural and socioeconomic backgrounds.
+She began her education career began as a substitute teacher in South Jersey and evolved into Assistant Director of Admissions at a trade school, and later an adjunct college instructor, resulting in expertise in supporting college, career, and life readiness.
+Driven by a passion for equity in education, Melisa currently serves as Associate Program Director at a Baltimore City non-profit organization which focuses on college & career access.
+She is also the founder and CEO of an educational non-profit.

 - FAFSA application processes

 - MBA from University of Maryland University College

 - Bachelor of Science in Communication Studies from Morgan State University